SlobodaLab/R-Workshop/index.md

 ### General Info

 These workshops will borrow heavily from [Software Carpentry](https://software-carpentry.org/) and [Data Carpentry](https://datacarpentry.org/lessons/) workshops (see [here](https://jcszamosi.github.io/2017-07-27-McMaster/)) but are aimed at learning how to use R for specific analyses that are common in the Sloboda Lab.
 You do not need to have any previous knowledge of R to participate.
+This workshop site will continue to exist so that you can refer back to it, and will continue to evolve to serve the needs of Sloboda Lab members.
+Please make suggestions and let me know if something isn't clear / needs to be explained more.
+It can be hard to remember what it's like to learn to use R so when you're learning **you** are the expert on what does or doesn't make sense!

 **Requirements:** A laptop with running a Windows or Mac operating system on which you have administrative priviledges.
 Starting June 27th you must have all the required software installed.
 If you would like help installing any of this software, please attend the software installation party on June 20th after lab meeting.